lamhq/tech-notes/pages/software-engineering/system-design/case-studies/chat/scaling-read.md

 ## Sharding

+We use sharding to obtain the conversation history between two person.

 Choosing a shard key:
 - `UserID`: to get all messages between two person, we need to query two shards, then filter out unrelevant messages